UW-CSE442-WI20/A3-crimez/README.md

 ### Current Branches in use
  - master: map and slider with dynamic updates
  - filterByCrime: Also has filtering checkboxes and static bar chart

+### How to run our code locally

+For Windows: py -2 -m SimpleHTTPServer

+For Mac: python -m SimpleHTTPServer

 ### Our site